lanakomar/Chefs-book/README.md

 <h4 align= "center" dir="auto">
   <a href="https://github.com/lanakomar/Chefs-book/wiki">» Explore the Wiki «</a>
 </h4>
 Chef's book is a food-focused web apllication inspired by <a href="https://cooking.nytimes.com/">NYT Cooking</a>.
 The recipes on the website are posted by members of the Chef's Book community.
-Members of the community can also customize theri owm Grocery list so they could easily shop for the required items for their next culinary adventure.
+Members of the community can also customize their own Grocery list so they could easily shop for the required items for the next culinary adventure.

 # Technologies Used
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)